krr-up/benchmark-tool-guide/General-guide.md

 ```

 The script writes the results with an xml format to the standard output.
 We save this output into a file with a name that you choose.

+Now is the time to go back to the "Run settings" section where the value of *measures* is given.
+This value will refer to a python file with the same name(with the .py extension) located in the src/benchmarktool/resultparser folder.
+In this file a function with the same name is defined that returns the parsed statistics of the run when the ./beval script is called.

 Once we have the evaluated benchmarks we can convert them into a formatted csv file.
 We do this with the "bconv" script: